Understanding Fly Reel Drag Systems

 Is a sealed drag better than an un-sealed drag

-Both of these drags are excellent in certain situations and depending on who you’re talking to, you’re likely to get a different answer.
-Having guided saltwater fly fishing in Seychelles for the last 3 years I can tell you we only use un-sealed drags, but why?
+Both of these drags are excellent in certain situations; depending on who you’re talking to, you will likely get a different answer.
+Having guided saltwater fly fishing in Seychelles for the last three years, I can tell you we only use un-sealed drags, but why?

 But I have seen quality Hatch drag systems explode, Nautilus reels fail, Sage reels, Orvis reels, they have all come undone when the drag is set high against a GT or sailfish.

-With an open drag, like you find on a Shilton fly reel, you can open it up and replace the parts, and thus fix it with ease.
-Yes, it’s not meant to be submerged but it only takes 5 mins to clean and service if it does.
-Also, I have never seen a Shilton fail in 3 years and that’s with huge GTs, sailfish, and even marlin on the end of the fly line.
+With an open drag, as you find on a Shilton fly reel, you can open it up and replace the parts and thus fix it with ease.
+Yes, it’s not meant to be submerged, but it only takes 5 mins to clean and service if it does.
+Also, I have never seen a Shilton fail in 3 years, and that’s with huge GTs, sailfish, and even marlin on the end of the fly line.

 How do you set the right drag setting on a fly reel?